isabella232/help-7/gitbook/cmp/vendor-information/security-and-data-access-policy-for-cloud-management-platform.md

 We do not provide your data to any 3rd party, with the exceptions listed below required for core CMP functionality.

-* **CMP Support** &mdash; We use ZenDesk as a backend for support ticketing functionality.
-All ticket-related data are stored in ZenDesk and retrieved using ZenDesk APIs \[1].
+* **CMP Support** &mdash; We use Zendesk as a backend for support ticketing functionality.
+All ticket-related data are stored in Zendesk and retrieved using Zendesk APIs \[1].
 * **Payments** &mdash; We use Stripe for payments.
 All payment-related data (such as Credit card or bank account details) are stored in the Stripe platform and used via Stripe APIs \[2].

 ## Compliance